-In this version of the pay as you go model, the company you are purchasing the service from, (or your company if you are providing the service) can choose if there is also a time limit associated with the purchase.
+In this version of the pay as you go model, the business you’re purchasing the service from, (or your business if you’re providing the service) can choose if there’s also a time limit associated with the purchase.

 For example, many telecommunication companies offer a pay as you go option, but you have to use your ‘credits’ within a certain number of days.

-This model bills for outsourced services by a transaction, time in use, peak period, or some other subscription metric and is delivered over the Internet.
+This model bills for outsourced services by user, transaction, time in use, peak period, or some other subscription metric.
+It is delivered through the cloud.

-Some models are entirely usage-based - users will pay a minimal setup charge, the usage fee, and for service and support. – while others combine a monthly recurring fee along with usage charges.
+Some models are entirely usage-based.
+Users will pay a minimal setup charge, the usage fee, and costs for service and support.
+Other models combine a monthly recurring fee with usage charges.